Fiorello!: US National Tour (1960–1962)

+Casts (1990s-2020s)

 Critical response

 In his review for The New York Times, Brooks Atkinson wrote: "...
 It is exciting; it is enjoyable and it is decent ...
 Jerry Bock has set ... a bouncy score ...
 [A]s the writer of lyrics, Sheldon Harnick is in an unfailingly humorous frame of mind ...
 [U]nder Mr. Abbott's invincible stage direction, the whole show comes alive with gusto ...
 [T]he cast could not be more winning or in better voice."

 Louis Calta wrote: "'Fiorello!' is the town's latest stage hit ... the attraction earned flowery praise from all of the New York drama critics."

 Original cast album

 The original cast recording of Fiorello! was made by Capitol Records on November 29, 1959, just six days after the show opened, and was released on December 14.
 The album debuted on Billboard's best-selling albums chart January 11, 1960, peaked at No. 7 and remained on the charts for 89 weeks.
 It has been reissued on CD twice, first by Capitol and then later in a much improved release on EMI's Broadway Angel label (CD #ZDM 7 65023-2).